 There’s no snow required to glide down Colorado’s mountains on your butt!
-Come summer, and and several resorts in Colorado offer alpine slides for thrill-seekers and warm-weather travelers.
+Come summer, and and several resorts in Colorado offer alpine slides and coasters for thrill-seekers and warm-weather travelers.
 A couple are even open in the winter!

 If you’re looking for the ideal place to spend your vacation, Colorado is waiting for you.
 It’s a magnificent destination with fabulous nature, comfortable resorts, friendly people, and charming culture.
 Many of the ski resorts turn to fun adventure parks during the summer, providing a theme park-like experience in the heart of the mountains.
 Colorado also boasts its fair share of traditional amusement parks, most located around Denver.

 Best Alpine Slides and Coasters in Colorado

 In the Rockies you can find breathtaking activities regardless the season.
 From winter skiing, snowboarding and tubing to summer mountain biking, hiking, camping, and boating.
 Some ski resorts also take care of the tourists who prefer to have their vacation in summer.
 You don’t have to wait until the slopes are covered with snow to slide down them.

 You can try an alpine slide, which allows hitting amazing slopes at soaring speeds even when it’s hot outside.
 Alpine slides are extremely popular in Colorado due to the length of sliding tracks and beautiful landscapes.
 Let us look at the best seven places in Colorado where you can try this exciting activity.

 1. Winter Park’s Alpine Slide

 This park deserves to be at the top of the list because it’s the longest alpine slide in the state.
 Its length is 3000 feet (more than 900 meters) so the rider has enough time to realize what’s going on, handle the speed, and take in the sights.

 Many bends, different angles, changing views, and entertaining track will leave you wanting more.
 The Winter Park Alpine Slide operates from early June to the first of October.